sebapersson/PEtab.jl/docs/src/Gradient_hessian_support.md

 This approach often works well if the number of non-dynamic parameters in $\theta_q$ are few.

 `:GaussNewton`: Compute a Hessian approximation via the [Gauss-Newton](https://en.wikipedia.org/wiki/Gauss%E2%80%93Newton_algorithm) method.
-This method often performs better often performs better than a (L)-BFGS approximation.
-However, it requires access sensitives which are only feasible to compute for smaller models ($\leq 75$ parameters).
+This method often performs better than a (L)-BFGS approximation.
+However, it requires access to sensitives which are only feasible to compute for smaller models ($\leq 75$ parameters).